babel/website/_includes/tools/ava/usage.md

   },
 }
 ```
-or you can simply `"inherit"` the Babel configuration from
+Or you can simply `"inherit"` the Babel configuration from
 [`.babelrc`](/docs/usage/babelrc/) or Babel's
 [`package.json` configuration](/docs/usage/babelrc/), making test files
 use the same configuration as your source files: